On the origin of the D0 like-sign dimuon charge asymmetry: SM and NP Expectations for and

 We observe that the sizes of $\Adirb$ or $\Adirc$ required to accommodate the D\O\, result are orders of magnitude larger than the above SM expectations for these quantities and their confirmation would thus constitute a clear indication of NP.

-A more elaborate discussion of the size of ${\Adirb}^{\rm SM}$ was performed in ref.~\cite{BarShalom:2010qr}, focusing on another intermediate state ($c\bar{s}$) with a contribution suppressed by three orders of magnitude compared to the na\"ive estimate (\ref{eq:AdirbSM}) due to the consideration of another intermediate state (a $c\bar{s}$ pair) and the selection of penguin operators in $\mathcal H_{\rm eff}^{nl}$.
-It is not difficult to adapt the discussion presented in this reference to estimate the dominant SM effect coming from $u\bar{d}$ intermediate state coupled through tree operators more precisely.
-One finds:
+A more elaborate discussion of the size of ${\Adirb}^{\rm SM}$ was performed in ref.~\cite{BarShalom:2010qr}, with a final result suppressed by another three orders of magnitude compared to the na\"ive estimate (21a) due to the more careful consideration of intermediate state phase-space effects and the evaluation of the relevant penguin operator Wilson coefficients in $\mathcal H_{\rm eff}^{nl}$.

-where $c_2$ is the Wilson Coefficient associated to the operator of corresponding to a tree-level $W$-exchange in $\mathcal H_{\rm eff}^{nl}$ and $c_1$ its colour-suppressed counterpart. $R$ is the (strong part of the) interference $Im(\mathcal A_T \mathcal A_L^\dag)$ normalised to the (strong part of the) dominant amplitude $|M_0|^2$, each being integrated over the $b\to c\ell\nu$ phase space.
-The estimation of $R$ in ref.~\cite{BarShalom:2010qr} must be adapted to take into account that the intermediate state consists of massless quarks, whereas the integration over phase space is unchanged:

-where the absorptive part of the $\mathcal A_L$ amplitude reads $G(z,m_q=0)=2z$ and the expression of the phase space $F(z,r_c)$ can be found in eq.~(32) of ref.~\cite{BarShalom:2010qr}.
-Varying $m_c$ around 1.3 GeV and $m_b$ around 4.8 GeV yields values of ${\Adirb}^{\rm SM}\sim 2\times 10^{-8}$, one order of magnitude larger than the estimate in ref.~\cite{BarShalom:2010qr}.
-This enhancement in our case is due to larger Wilson coefficients and a larger strong-interaction factor $R$ for massless intermediate states.

 In the same reference, a generic bound for NP contributions was presented for a large class of NP models where the main effect comes from the interference between SM tree and NP loop contributions (leading to a generic bound of a few $10^{-6}$), and the potential contribution to $\Adirb$ arising in the framework of a left-right symmetric model was studied.
 The experimental constraints on the right-handed charged currents led to values for the asymmetry of a similar size to the na\"ive estimate in eq.~(\ref{eq:AdirbSM}) (around $10^{-7}$), suggesting that $\Adirb \sim \mathcal O(10^{-3})$ would be difficult to accommodate with simple NP models.